Plantar heel pain

 Why do people get pain?

-People develop plantar heel pain for a number of reasons and there is still a lot to learn about what is actually going on in the plantar fascia.
-It is generally considered to be a condition that is caused by irritation of the fascia when it is overloaded and struggles to cope with the demands put through it.
-For example, this could be due to changes in exercise habits, weight or shoes which alter the load on the plantar fascia.
+People develop plantar heel pain for several reasons and there is still a lot to learn about what is going on in the plantar fascia.
+It is generally considered to be a condition that is caused by irritation of the fascia when it is overloaded, and it struggling to cope with the demands put through it.
+For example, this could be due to changes in exercise habits, weight, or shoes, which alter the load on the plantar fascia.
 It can also be due to poor biomechanics of the foot such as reduced ankle or big toe movement.

 Who does it affect?